PruneJS/prunejs/README.md

 Prune.js is an attempt to unchain an average web developer from a particular toolkit, yet still provide top-notch, elastic, auto-forming, supporting application build infrastructure.

-Prune.js is a materialization of a particular belief: *build tools must read our minds and just do the right thing.*

 ### Build walk-through